wolf-plugins/wolf-spectrum/README.md

 * Supports both log and linear frequency scaling
 * Resizable UI

+## How to use

+Simply load one of the plugin builds into your plugin host.

+Alternatively, you can run the JACK standalone build and connect the audio source by using a JACK GUI such as [QJackCtl](https://qjackctl.sourceforge.io/) or [qpwgraph](https://github.com/rncbc/qpwgraph) (if your system uses PipeWire for audio)

 ## Install

 You can find some precompiled plugin binaries in the [Releases](https://github.com/wolf-plugins/wolf-spectrum/releases) tab.
 Some packages are also available for Ubuntu and Arch Linux: